Manjunadh521/M2-EmbSys/CaseStudy/README.md

 * This is activated according to the user selected input with the help of microcontroller.
 ## Actuator(Temp cut off switches)
 * Cuts off the power supply by switching off if temperature exceeds certain limit.
+## HVAC Control unit
+* Heats and cools the system according to the temperature with the help of microcontroller
+## MicroController
+* Performs all the important operations and helps our oven to work correctly without any damages by controlling all the inputs and outputs accordingly.

 ## Case Study 2:Pico Projector
 ![Pico_Projector](https://user-images.githubusercontent.com/94365143/154559996-3512bb73-c0c2-406c-abff-fd488a855634.png)